initpy/go-book/first.rst

 What is a constant?
 ===================
-A constant is an identifier whose associated to a given value, and that can't be changed by your program.
+A constant is an identifier that is assigned a given value, which can't be changed by your program.

 We *declare* a constant with a given value.